 SOLUS is Queen’s Student On-Line University System.
 You’ll have access to a SOLUS account once you become a Queen’s student.
 You’ll use SOLUS to register for courses, add and drop courses, update your contact information, view financial and academic information, and pay your tuition.

 General Organic Chemistry II

-A continuation from CHEM 281/3.0 intended for students in biological sciences and other programs taking no further courses in organic chemistry.
-Students in chemistry or biochemistry programs should not enroll in this course.
+A continuation from CHEM 281/3.0 intended for students in biological sciences, and other plans taking no further courses in organic chemistry.
+Students in chemistry or biochemistry plans should not enrol in this course.
 Organic molecules and their reactions; relevance to biological systems.
 Illustrations using biomolecules such as carbohydrates, amino acids and proteins, lipids, and nucleic acids.
-The virtual laboratory affords experience in elementary organic syntheses.
+The virtual laboratory provides knowledge of elementary organic syntheses.